aaaalegalli/author-graph/README.md

 It takes as input the file name (json file) as a string and return the dataset.
 - `invertedAuth(dataset, graph)`
 It takes as input the whole dataset and a graph and returns the inverted index with authors as keys and their publications as values.
 Furthermore it adds nodes to the graph, one for each authors.
+- `invertedPub(dataset)`
+It takes as input the whole dataset and returns the inverted index with publication id as keys and the authors as values.
 - `jacsim(aids, graph, invertedAuth)`
 It takes as input the author ids (list), a graph and the results (dictionary) of `invertedAuth` function, calculates jaccard similarity, sets the weight of each link between nodes that are connected and returns the graph.